Nutrition for Macular Degeneration

 Nutrition To Prevent AMD & Support Eye Health

-To prevent and treat AMD, Dr. Knobbe encourages his patients, and we full-heartedly agree, to ditch the modern, inflammatory oils in their diets and return to traditional, anti-inflammatory, nutrient-rich fats instead.
+To prevent and treat AMD (age related macular degeneration), Dr. Knobbe encourages his patients, and we full-heartedly agree, to ditch the modern, inflammatory oils in their diets and return to traditional, anti-inflammatory, nutrient-rich fats instead.

 These are the fats that our great-grandparents used every day: organic, grass-fed animal fats like butter, lard and tallow (beef fat), pastured eggs, full-fat dairy, and wild-caught fish, along with fats contained in pastured meats and organs (liver, heart, kidneys).

-Not only are the fatty acids in these foods whole and intact, they are also wonderful sources of vital fat-soluble nutrients, like vitamins A, D, and K2, all of which are crucial for retina development in babies and lifelong eye health.
+Not only are the fatty acids in these foods whole and intact, they are also wonderful sources of vital fat-soluble nutrients, like vitamin A, vitamin D, and vitamin K2, all of which are crucial for retina development in babies and lifelong eye health.

 Dr. Knobbe also gives special mention to the omega-3 fatty acids, especially DHA.
 The highest concentration of DHA in the retina is found in the same photoreceptors (rods/cones) mentioned above.

-If you don’t eat fish or eggs frequently, supplementing with omega-3s or DHA can also be a smart prevention plan.
+If you don't eat a diet rich in fatty fish or eggs, supplementing with omega-3 fatty acids or DHA can also be a smart prevention plan for age related eye diseases like amd.

-First and foremost, I’d recommend keeping your blood sugar stable throughout the day.
-This will help you protect all those vessels and tissues of your eyes.
+First and foremost, I'd recommend keeping your blood sugar stable throughout the day.
+This will help you protect all those vessels and tissues of your eyes and slow the progression of amd.

 You can do this by eating a balance of protein, healthy fats and fruit/veggie carbs at every meal and snack.